JZDesign/LeanCoffeeService/README.md

 ### Complete Topic

-*The only way to update a topic (currently) and mark it as complete.*
+*The only way to mark it as complete.*

 **POST** `{{URL}}/api/topics/{{topic_id}}/complete`